Mourners pray at Thai temple filled by children's keepsakes

 The previously worst attack on civilians was a 2015 bombing at a shrine in Bangkok that killed 20 people.
 It was allegedly carried out by human traffickers in retaliation for a crackdown on their network.

-Associated Press writers Chalida Ekvitthayavechnukul and Grant Peck in Bangkok contributed to this report.
+Associated Press writers Chalida Ekvitthayavechnukul, Grant Peck and Kaweewit Kaewjinda in Bangkok contributed to this report.

 See more AP Asia-Pacific coverage at https://apnews.com/hub/asia-pacific